lbormann/darts-caller/README.md

 * Knopf zum Bannen des aktuellen Sprechers.
 * Mod-Bereich für zufallsbasierte Stimmen-Anpassung.

-Disclaimer: For a continuous calling experience make sure your device display stays on while you are playing.
+Disclaimer: For a continuous calling experience on mobile devices, make sure your device display stays on while you are playing.

 #### Board